HstericaL/HstericaL/README.md

   <h6 align="center">Joshua Asuncion</h6>

   <p align="center">I work with c#, html, css, and other various language stuff.</p>
-   <p align="center">I also create/render 'ArchViz' and other 3D modelling stuff such as product mockups, model visualization and etc. using Blender 3D and SketchUp.</p>
+   <p align="center">I specialize in creating architectural visualizations (ArchViz) and other 3D models using Blender 3D and SketchUp.
+With a keen eye for detail, I produce visually stunning and realistic renders that exceed client expectations.</p>